Energy, It’s all about the Energy - and this is where Sport kicked in…

 Work with a restricted palette.

-Move the palette knife at speed and enjoy the unpredictability of the Spray Paint element which can mess up and free up unwanted static.
+Fast action: move the palette knife at speed and enjoy the unpredictability of the spray paint element which can mess up and free up unwanted static.

 Framing: